ScalaCool/scalanews.github.io/README.md

 # ScalaNews

-[Scala News](http://news.scala.com) is a reading list helping you to be informed of the latest voice in Scala world.
+[Scala News](http://news.scala.com) is a reading timeline helping you to be informed of the latest voice in Scala world.

 ## Screenshot